-- understand the importance of being allergy aware - make decisions and take actions to protect and promote their own and others' health and wellbeing to avoid allergens - understand what actions to take if someone has an allergic reaction, including anaphylaxis - develop personal and social skills such as expressing needs and feelings, negotiating, respecting others, and making decisions around allergy safety - learn to access valid health and safety information about allergy safety, and - are supported by parents/guardians and community agencies who reinforce the same health and safety messages.
+- understand the importance of being allergy $\ensuremath{\textbf{aware}}$ - make decisions and take actions to protect and promote their own and others' health and wellbeing to avoid allergens - understand what actions to take if someone has an allergic reaction, including anaphylaxis - develop personal and social skills such as expressing needs and feelings, negotiating, respecting others and making decisions around allergy safety - learn to access valid health and safety information about allergy safety, and - are supported by parents/guardians and community agencies in health education that reinforce the same health and safety messages.

-DEVELOPMENTALLY

-APPROPRIATE LEARNING

-ACTIVITIES ARE GROUPED

-UNDER THE BANDS
+DEVELOPMENTALLY APPROPRIATE LEARNING ACTIVITIES ARE GROUPED UNDER THE BANDS OF LEARNING.

-OF LEARNING.